eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_adoption-view.md

 ## Mission

-***Empowering Stakeholders with Real-time, Predictive Insights for Proactive Supply Chain Management***
+**_Empowering Stakeholders with Real-time, Predictive Insights for Proactive Supply Chain Management_**

-The PURIS KIT provides the necessary standards, aspect models, interfaces, logics, and processes to implement a comprehensive and compliant exchange of short term suppy chain key information between business partners.
+The PURIS KIT provides the necessary standards, aspect models, interfaces, logics, and processes to implement a comprehensive and compliant exchange of short term supply chain key information between business partners.
 It intends to enhance the foundation of supply chain interactions, encouraging a proactive management approach over a reactive one.

 The core is the exchange of supply chain key information between partners within a horizon of up to four weeks, including: